Visa policy of Botswana: Non-ordinary passports

+Electronic visa (e-Visa)

 On 12 August 2021, Botswana launched an electronic visa system, all countries that needed prior visa, are now eligible for e-Visa.

 Ministry of foreign affairs of Botswana stated that they introduced an e-Visa system to boost tourism and business in country.

 Visitor statistics

-Most visitors arriving to Botswana were from the following countries of nationality:
+Most visitors arriving in Botswana were from the following countries of nationality: